-6.3.5 Surface Plasmon Resonance (SPR) of α -Helical Epitope

-The binding of the helical peptide with Fab ICSM18, was studied using SPR by immobilising the Fab to the sensor chip surface.
-The peptides were diluted in the running buffer and titrated over the ligand surface.
+6.3.5 Surface Plasmon Resonance (SPR) of $\alpha$ -Helical Epitope running buffer and titrated over the ligand surface.
 The full length prion protein binds with Fab via an epitope at positions 142-156 (Figure 6.2).
 The isolated epitope is expected to bind to Fab if it adopts its native helical conformation.
 Similarly, the mutant and other derivative peptides should also bind to Fab if they fold into the correct helix conformation.
 The interaction of the ligand (immobilised) and analyte (mobile) is monitored by the SPR instrument as a change in the resonance angle over time.
-From this, association (K_a), dissociation (K_d) and equilibrium rate (K_D) constants can be derived.
+From this, association ( $K_a$ ), dissociation ( $K_d$ ) and equilibrium rate ( $K_D$ ) constants can be derived.
 To this end, SPR was performed on this set of peptides.